TikTok Influencer Marketing: How to Succeed in 2025

 When negotiating with a creator, consider asking about:

-• What’s the fee they usually charge upfront for brand partnerships?
+• What’s the flat fee they usually charge for collaborations?
 If you're looking for specific types of videos (such as product reviews), this can help you find someone who fits your budget.

 • How long does it take them to make each video?
 If they're only able to make one video every few months, that might not be a good fit for your campaign.
 Remember, you want to work with someone who posts about you consistently for a long period of time.